jadeynryan/handel-group-website/notes-and-how-to.md

 1. Add an image to `images/projects/`.
 2. Edit `projects.qmd`.
     -   Copy a card div (starts with `::: {.card}` and ends with `:::`)
     -   Modify the card title, image, and description.
-Note the title and image use spans to assign the CSS class `.card-title` or `.card-image`.
+Note the title and image use spans to assign the CSS class `.card-title` or `.card-image-left` (floats the image to the left) or `.card-image-right` (floats the image to the right).
 For more info, see the [Quarto Docs on divs and spans](https://quarto.org/docs/authoring/markdown-basics.html#sec-divs-and-spans).
 These CSS classes are defined in `custom-theme.scss`.

 ### Group members